SwiftERM Hyper-personalisation for ecommerce email marketing

 Beauty brands master customer acquisition

-Beauty brands master customer acquisition.
 The cosmetics and beauty industry is one of the fastest-growing markets in the world.
 It’s projected to surpass $128.7 billion in revenue by 2030.
-According to McKinsey, the pandemic led to a widespread closure of brick and mortar beauty stores, which used to be the preferred method of shopping for beauty products.
-Online sales on the other hand, have more than doubled.
+According to McKinsey, the pandemic led to a widespread closure of bricks-and-mortar beauty stores, which used to be the preferred method of shopping for beauty products.
+Online sales, on the other hand, have more than doubled.

 And direct-to-consumer brands are leading the way in the ecommerce arena.
 The emergence of these brands has been largely fuelled by the rise of social media.
 Digitally-naive beauty brands are disrupting the market with their strong branding, authentic storytelling, and customer-oriented digital marketing strategies.